coltonbooth/CoreChainDB/docs/root/source/installation/node-setup/troubleshooting.md

 ## General Tips

-- Check the BigchainDB, Tendermint and MongoDB logs.
+- Check the corechaindb, Tendermint and MongoDB logs.
   For help with that, see the page about [Logging and Log Rotation](../appendices/log-rotation).
 - Try Googling the error message.